alexlana/handsforbots/README.md

 ## Roadmap

-There is an intention to improve the quality of the Hands for Bots code and develop functionalities ready-to-use in virtual reality and conversational applications, perhaps even in wearable technologies.
+There is an intention to improve the quality of the Hands for Bots' code and develo ready-to-use features for virtual reality and conversational applications, perhaps even in wearable technologies.
+That's a long way off, but let's get it.